 How does it work?

-1. If v is the real NaN, the left side is equal to the real NaN, which is different from our NaN-ish.
+is the real NaN, the left side is equal to the real NaN, which is different from our NaN-ish. - If

-2. If v is a valid number, at least one of the exponent bits is zero, which makes it different from any NaN.
+is a valid number, at least one of the exponent bits is zero, which makes it different from any NaN. - If

 It is pretty complicated, isn’t it?
 But still, it is fast and efficient, and with other types, everything will be a little easier now.